 4. That the Round Chamber and channel from the Gihon Spring were constructed to service increasing transient demand during MB IIA-B

-5. That the matzeva was erected during MB IIB-C
+5. That the matzevah was erected during MB IIB-C

 6. That eastern walls, the Rock-cut pool and MFC were constructed toward the end of LB

-Finally the reason for Rock-cut pool and MFC were entirely geo-political, they served no practical purpose and were entirely required by regional leaders to cut the eastern slope from the temple on the high ridge at area G.
+Finally the reason for MFC and Rock-Cut-Pool were entirely geo-political, they served little practical purpose.
+At least the MFC and eventually the Rock-Cut-Pool was entirely required by regional leaders to cut the eastern slope and access to the Bronze Age temple on the high ridge at area G.